Learning Fourier series with parametrized quantum circuits: Preliminaries

 \subsection{One qubit and one layer}

-Some frequently used circuits start with the input encoding directly on the input qubits without an initial block of parametrised unitary gates (see for example~\cite{Matic2022, Mangini2022, Moussa2022}).
+Some frequently used circuits start with the input encoding directly on the input qubits without an initial block of parametrised unitary gates (see for example Refs.~\cite{Matic2022, Mangini2022, Moussa2022}).
 For a systematic comparison we refer to this idea as $SW$ instead of $WSW$.
-If we consider the elementary case of one qubit and one layer, a calculation shows that $SW$ has not enough expressiveness to fit all Fourier functions with degree 1 because the coefficient $c_0$ of Eq.~(\ref{eq:fx_singlequbit_singlelayer}) is always 0.
-The calculation is given in Ex.~\ref{ex:sw_1q1l} in App.~\ref{ap:calculations}.
+If we consider the elementary case of one qubit and one layer, then a calculation shows that $SW$ has not enough expressiveness to fit all Fourier functions with degree 1 because the coefficient $c_0$ of Eq.~\eqref{eq:fx_singlequbit_singlelayer} is always 0.
+The calculation is given in Example~\ref{ex:sw_1q1l} in Appendix~\ref{ap:calculations}.
 It uses a $\sigma_z$ measurement but is independent of the exact implementation of the unitary $U^1$.
 This fact can be reproduced numerically in two different ways by choosing three different ans\"atze: The first ansatz is based on a $SW$ structure with $U^1=R_YR_ZR_Y$, i.e. $U_{SW,3}(x,\Theta) = R_Y(\theta_{13}) R_Z(\theta_{12}) R_Y(\theta_{11}) R_X(x)$; the second one has a zero layer but only one gate as the single-qubit operation: $U_{WSW, 1}(x, \Theta) = R_Y(\theta_{11}) R_X(x) R_Y(\theta_{01})$; and the third ansatz consists of a zero layer and two gates per single-qubit operation: $U_{WSW, 2}(x, \Theta) = R_Z(\theta_{12}) R_Y(\theta_{11}) R_X(x) R_Z(\theta_{02}) R_Y(\theta_{01})$.
-Each ansatz corresponds to a row in Fig.~\ref{fig:1q1l_sw_wsw} and the circuits are depicted in Figs.~\ref{fig:sw_circuit_q1l1},~\ref{fig:wsw_circuit_q1l1_ry}, and~\ref{fig:wsw_circuit_q1l1_ryrz} in App.~\ref{circuits}.
+Each ansatz corresponds to a row in Fig.~\ref{fig:1q1l_sw_wsw} and the circuits are depicted in Appendix~\ref{circuits}.